IBM/CodeEngine/thumbnail/README.md

 notice that the command
-looks very similar to the `app create` command we used for the webapp, but there is one additional parameter (`--registry-secret`) that we need to pass-in because the image is stored in our private ICR namespaces, so Code Engine will need access to it - similar to the build process:
+looks very similar to the `app create` command we used for the webapp, but there is one additional parameter (`--registry-secret`) that we need to pass-in because the image is stored in our private ICR namespace, so Code Engine will need credentials to access it - similar to the build process:

 ```
-$ ibmcloud ce app create --name eventer --image us.icr.io/thumbnail-ns/eventer \
+$ ibmcloud ce app create --name eventer --image $ICR/thumbnail-ns/eventer \
     --registry-secret icr

 Creating application 'eventer'...